Junhua-Liao/Light-ASD/README.md

 ### Evaluate on Columbia ASD dataset

 #### Testing
-Download the model weight ([ICASSP_Model.pth.tar](https://drive.google.com/file/d/1nJLdf1hqvx22LhD_uDOT5O0JeDmapSqN/view?usp=sharing)) we trained on the AVA dataset and place it in the `weight` folder.
+Download the model weight ([coming soon](https://drive.google.com)) we trained on the AVA dataset and place it in the `weight` folder.
 Then run the following code.
 ```
 python Columbia_test.py --evalCol --colSavePath colDataPath
 ```